As you are aware, Warzone 2 is coming to PlayStation, Xbox and PC and the game is going to be free to play.

 Will COD Points Transfer To Warzone 2 And Call Of Duty: Modern Warfare 2?

-Before you rush out and pre-order on one platform or another, you may be concerned about what's going to happen to those precious COD points.
+Before you rush out and purchase on one platform or another, you may be concerned about what's going to happen to those precious COD points.
 And the answer, it seems, depends a lot on whether or not you use the same platform as you've previously been using.

 In that message, the agent states that "please be informed that cod points are saved on the platform account...If you have CoD Points on Battlenet, they will not carry over as you play the game on Steam and vice versa".